8D7N Salkantay to Machu Picchu Trek

 You add hotels and visits of interest in Cusco and surroundings.

-- City Tour and nearby ruins of Cusco
+- City Tour and nearby ruins of Cusco.
+(BTG not included)

-- 2 Hotel nights in Cusco (One night before and the other one after the 5D4N Inca Trail).
+- 2 Hotel nights in Cusco.
+(One night before and the other one after your trek).

 You can choose hotels in 3 levels: (Prices based in double occupancy)

-You return back from Machu Picchu to Ollantaytambo and stay overnight at local hotel.
-Next day travel by road to Cusco visiting Moray (known as the Inca Agricultural Laboratory), short hike to the Salt mines of Maras and visit the Traditional town of Chinchero with Inca Ruins and Colonial Church.
+You return back from Machu Picchu to Ollantaytambo and stay overnight at local hotel, next day travel to Cusco visiting Moray (known as the Inca Agricultural Laboratory), short hike to the Salt mines of Maras and visit the Traditional town of Chinchero with Inca Ruins and Colonial Church.

 Luxury: not available.